FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 Notice that the installation can be triggered either via the accompanying Oculus app on your phone (outside VR) or via Oculus Home (inside VR).
 We will cover both methods.

 1. Installing software from Oculus beta channel requires *an invite*.
-First check your Oculus username and email: start the Oculus app on your phone, navigate to *Settings* (GearVR: *More*), and find the username and email.
+First, check your Oculus username and email.
+Start the Oculus app on your phone, navigate to *Settings* (GearVR: *More*), and find the username and email.
 See the image below for reference:

     ![Username and email](img/install_oculus_email.png)

 2. [Contact us](../support/support.md) and tell that you want to join LiveSYNC beta channel for Oculus. **We need the email address from Step 1 to be able to add you**.
 This cannot be just one of your email addresses; it has to be the one that is connected with your Oculus account.

-3. Once you receive an invite email from Oculus to that email address, accept the invite by clicking a confirmation link in the email.
+3. Once you receive an email from Oculus, accept the invite by clicking a confirmation link.
 Notice that we must send each invite manually, so it can take a while before the email arrives.

     ![Invite email](../tutorials/img/screenshot_invite_email.png)

-4. After accepting the invite you have multiple options how to install the application:
+4. After accepting the invite you have multiple options on how to install the application:

-    1. Using the Oculus app on your phone: tap the magnifier class icon to open search, type *livesync* and select *LiveSYNC Oculus Go*, then click *Install on ...* button.
+    1. Using the Oculus app on your phone: tap the magnifier glass icon to open search, type *livesync* and select *LiveSYNC Oculus Go*, then click *Install on ...* button.
     ![Install via phone, search](../tutorials/img/livesync_install_via_phone.png)
     2. You can also select *Library* tab from the bottom bar and see if *LiveSYNC Oculus Go* already appears in the apps list (GearVR: check *Not Installed* tab).
 Select it from the list and then click *Install on ...* button.
     ![Install via phone, library](../tutorials/img/livesync_install_via_phone_2.png)